Presidential transition of Richard Nixon: Activities of Nixon

 Early in his transition, Nixon spent time both vacationing and holding meetings with aides at a house he had rented from George Smathers in Biscayne Bay, Florida.
-On November 8, three days after he election, Nixon had an informal meeting with his close advisors discussing the transition, and the next day he met with Vice President-elect Spiro Agnew to discuss what responsibilities Angew would have in the administration.
+On November 8, three days after the election, Nixon had an informal meeting with his close advisors discussing the transition, and the next day he met with Vice President-elect Spiro Agnew to discuss what responsibilities Angew would have in the administration.
 On November 13, Nixon declared plans to restructure the White House staff.

 On November 29, Nixon sent William Scranton to the Middle East on a fact finding mission; Scranton would meet with Nixon on December 13, after returning from the Middle East.

 Soon after winning the election, it was announced by Nixon press spokesman Ronald Ziegler that Nixon's selections for his Cabinet would not be announced any earlier than December 5 (on which day Nixon announced that he had gotten retiring chief justice of the Supreme Court of the United States Earl Warren to agree to continue on the court until June 1969, in order to provide Nixon with more time to select a successor).
 On December 12, Nixon took to national radio and television to announce Cabinet picks, and met with President Johnson to discuss the situation in the Middle East.

 On December 14, Nixon spoke with Israeli Defense Minister Moshe Dayan, and the next day Nixon met with Republican congressional leaders to discuss plans for legislation over the coming year.
 On the 16th, Nixon announced that he would retain J. Edgar Hoover as director of the FBI and Richard Helms as director of the CIA, and on the 17th Nixon visited with Secretary General of the United Nations U Thant and other officials of the United Nations.

 On December 22, the president-elect walked his daughter Julie down the aisle as she married David Eisenhower in New York City.